Q: What is a Martini? (1.1)

 A: That was H.L.
 Mencken, a prominant American reporter, critic, commentator, and curmudgeon of the first part of the 20th century (qtd. in Conrad 10).

 Q: Did someone really say that the Martini is the "supreme American gift to world culture"?
 (4.8)

 A: Yes, actually.
 It was Bernard DeVoto, a well known 20th century American literary critic (qtd. in Conrad 10).

 Q: Who said "A man must defend his home, his wife, his children and his Martini."?
 (4.9)

 A: Jackie Gleason, a.k.a.
 "The Great One" (qtd. in Miller and Brown 123)

 A: Just someone who likes to mix, drink, serve, and read about Martinis.
 I have never worked in bartending or the distilling industry (I'm a college administrator and intellectual jackdaw).
 Please feel free to contact me regarding this FAQ: bradgad at icloud dot com .
 (This is probably a good spot to thank the many kind people who have written with suggestions, questions, and kudos.)

 Q: What kind of Martini do you drink?
 (6.2)

 A: I'm a Traditionalist: Beefeater gin and Stock vermouth, 6-to-1, with a trimmed twist, stirred counter-clockwise while mentally humming the first movement of The Blackhawk Waltz (works out to about 22 seconds).
 For variety, I sometimes go with Tanqueray 10 or Ketel One.
-Or with an olive.
-And I do get what all the fuss is about, with Hendrick's.
+Or with an olive or three.

 Q: Did you come up with all this on your own?
 (6.3)